stephenjohnlimb/ek9/README.md

 Lots of [worked examples](https://www.ek9lang.org/index.html#examples) have been created to get the feel of what the language will be like once the first reference implementation of the compiler is complete.

+### Blog
+If you want to see why specific decisions have been made on the details of the language then you can follow the [EK9 blog](https://blog.ek9.io/).

 ### Hello World Example
 The [EK9](https://www.ek9lang.org) website has many more examples, but this short sample should give you a feel for the language.